zachartmann/Tutorial10_Group-1/Report.md

 ## Appendices

 ## _Draft area (below)_
-This is an edit to test
-This is also an edit test :D

 1. Outline the objectives of the project and define the problem (Steps 1 & 2 of Design Thinking Methodology).